NETWAYS/foreman-training/usermanagement/01_ldap.md

 ### Configure the LDAP authentication including group synchronisation

-Navigate to "Administer > LDAP Authentication" and press the "New LDAP Source" button.
+Navigate to "Administer > LDAP Authentication" and press the "New authentication source" button.
 In the dialog add the following values:

 * Name: Foreman
 * Server: foreman.localdomain